 The statements below apply specifically to the printing of national and international telephone numbers on letterheads, business cards, bills, etc. Regard has been given to the printing of existing telephone directories.
-It is desirable that in the future the printing of letterheads, etc., and directories should not cause any unnecessary subscriber confusion 1).
+The standard notation for printing telephone numbers on letterheads, directories, etc., helps to reduce subscriber difficulties and errors.
+1)

-- 1.1 The international number should be printed below the national number, with corresponding digits lined up one under the other to facilitate understanding of the composition of the international number as shown in the example in § 1.3 below. - 1.2 The words "National" and "International" in the appropriate language should be placed to the left of the national and international numbers, and these should be separated by a horizontal line. - 1.3 The word "Telephone" should provisionally be placed to the left of (or above) the national and international numbers (to avoid confusion with other letterhead numbers).
-Further study is required to suggest an international symbol for the word "Telephone".
+- 1.1 The international number should be printed below the national number, with corresponding digits lined up one under the other to facilitate understanding of the composition of the international number as shown in the examples in §§ 1.3 and 1.4 below. - 1.2 The words "National" and "International" in the appropriate language should be placed to the left of the national and international numbers, and these should be separated by a horizontal line. - 1.3 Either the symbol for telephone given in Recommendation E.121 or the word "Telephone" in the appropriate language should be placed to the left of (or above) the national and international numbers (to avoid confusion with other letterhead numbers).
+The + (plus) signifies the international prefix (see § 4.1).